jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 ### 245 Agent to whom levies may be paid
 (1) If the Corporation so requires, a person must pay levies (or any part of any levy) payable under this Act to the Commissioner as agent for the Corporation.
-(2) The Commissioner must, after deducting any agreed collection fee, pay the balance of levies to the Corporation not later than the end of the month following the month in which those levies are received.
+(2) The Commissioner must, for an agreed collection fee, pay to the Corporation— (a) the actual amount of the levies, and any penalties in respect of those levies, collected by the Commissioner; or (b) if the actual amount cannot be accurately determined, an amount calculated in accordance with a formula agreed between the Commissioner and the Corporation.
+(3) The formula must provide for a close approximation of the amount of the levies and penalties collected based on previous years’ collection rates.
-(3) The Commissioner must, after deducting any agreed collection fee, pay to the Corporation, at intervals agreed between the Commissioner and the Corporation, penalties payable in respect of combined tax and earner levy deductions as is estimated by the Commissioner to be attributable to earner levy deductions.
+(3A) The Commissioner must pay the amounts payable under this section to the Corporation on the dates agreed between the Commissioner and the Corporation.
+As far as reasonably practicable, these dates must align with the timing of payments received by the Commissioner from employers.
 (4) If the Commissioner is acting as agent for the Corporation under this section, the provisions of the Tax Administration Act 1994, so far as they are applicable, apply as if—
   (a) this Act were one of the Inland Revenue Acts and the levy were a tax or duty under one of the Inland Revenue Acts; and (b) every offence under the Tax Administration Act 1994 were an offence against this Act.